 William B. Bryant

-Judge, U. S. District Court for the District of Columbia Nominated by Lyndon B. Johnson on July 12, 1965; Confirmed by the Senate on August 11, 1965, and received commission on August 11, 1965.
-Served as chief judge, 1977 – 1981.
-Assumed senior status on 1/31/1982.
-Service terminated on 11/13/2005, due to death.
+Nominated by Lyndon B. Johnson on July 12, 1965, to a seat vacated by David A. Pine.
+Confirmed by the Senate on August 11, 1965, and received commission on August 11, 1965.
+Served as chief judge, 1977-1981.
+Assumed senior status on January 31, 1982.
+Service terminated on November 13, 2005, due to death.

 Howard University, A.B., 1932